DohKang/Python-projects/Memory_game/README.md

+ # Techonologies Used
+### Python

+# Description/Goal

+- Create one of the most popular card game in the world, BlackJack.
+- This is my very first game I coded in my life.
+All you need to do is playing through command prompt or terminal.

+ # Objective

-This is a memory game.
+- Use pygame to create a memory game

-Here is a rule.
+- Understand basic code flow to execute a game.
+- Develop a logic for game play.
+- Debug a program.

+# Setup/Installation Requirements
+- Git clone repository link
+- run python to enjoy Memory Game

+# Rules
-Once you click the start button on the screen, please memorize numbers in ascending order.
+- Click the start button, memorize numbers in ascending order.

-There is a time limit until numbers are going to be hidden.

-The time limit varies by level.

-As the level goes up time limit will be tighter and there will be more number to memorize.

-Once numbers get hidden, the number sign will disappear.
+- Numbers will be hidden after time limit hits 0.

-Click the lowest number holding circle to the highest in order.
+- Click the lowest number holding circle to the highest in order.
+- The time limit varies by level.
+- Higher level will require more memorization to beat the level